haines/envy/README.md

 ### Templates

-The input template file is a [Go text template](https://golang.org/pkg/text/template/), which has access to the following functions in interpolations:
+The input template file is a [Go text template][go-text-template], which has access to the following functions in interpolations:

 * `getParameter "/path/to/value"` - fetches a value from AWS Parameter store
 * `quote` - wraps a value in single quotes, escaping embedded single quotes with `'\''` (closing the string, concatenating a literal `'`, and re-opening the string)